-Total cash and cash equivalents increased approximately \$12.4 million from \$41,000 at December 31, 2012, to \$12,441,000 at December 31, 2013.
-The net increase was primarily due to cash received from enrollees for QHP and QDP premiums.
-These funds are not available for operating use as the Exchange merely acts in an agency capacity and is responsible for remitting the funds to plan issuers on behalf of enrollees.
-Excluding the premiums collected on behalf of enrollees, cash and equivalents decreased approximately \$36,000 during the year ended December 31, 2013.
-Approximately \$43.3 million of net cash was used in operating activities during the year ended December 31, 2013, compared with \$2.5 million of net cash used in operating activities for the period from inception through December 31, 2012.
-Approximately \$53.1 million of net cash was provided by noncapital financing activities during the year ended December 31, 2013, compared with \$2.6 million of net cash provided by noncapital financing activities for the period from inception through December 31, 2012.
-Approximately \$2.6 million of net cash was provided by capital and related financing activities during the year ended December 31, 2013, compared with no net change in cash from capital and related financing activities for the period from inception through December 31, 2012.
+Excluding the premiums collected on behalf of enrollees, cash and equivalents increased approximately \$1.4 million from the prior year.
+Approximately \$110 million of net cash was used in operating activities during the year ended December 31, 2014, compared with \$43.3 million of net cash used in operating activities for the year ended December 31, 2013.
+Approximately \$108.9 million of net cash was provided by noncapital financing activities during the year ended December 31, 2014, compared with \$53.1 million of net cash provided by noncapital financing activities for the year ended December 31, 2013.
+Approximately \$3.2 million of net cash was provided by capital and related financing activities during the year ended December 31, 2013, compared with \$2.6 million of net cash provided by capital and related financing activities for the year ended December 31, 2013.